"Just Reviewing Code"

 So what does reviewing actually take?

-Great code review isn't only about catching typos or enforcing style guides.
-Ubiquitous language and consistent structure are what let humans and agents navigate the codebase without losing the plot.
-But at its core, review is about decision-making.
-Specifically, it's about someone asking: does this align with where we're going, and is it going to hold up over time?
+At its core, review is about one question: does this align with where we're going, and is it going to hold up over time?

 Reading what isn't there.
-This one is underrated.
 Some of the most important things in a diff are the things missing from it.
 The error case that wasn't handled, the edge case nobody thought about, the test that would've caught the bug.
-The surface might look fine, but deep understanding of the system and the users can reveal the cracks.
+The surface might look fine, but the cracks only show if you know the system well enough to look for them.

 As teams grow, you need more people who can make those calls, not fewer.
-You can't route every ambiguous technical decision through a team lead or stakeholders.
-That doesn't scale.
 The people closest to the code have to be empowered to think at that level.

 The limits of automation

-Evals can help.
-They can catch regressions, enforce consistency, flag things that look out of place.
+Evals can catch regressions and enforce consistency.
 LLM-as-a-judge can surface issues faster than a human reading every diff.
-These tools have real value, and using them well is becoming its own skill.
+These tools have real value.

-The deeper problem is that someone has to decide what the eval is even measuring.
-What counts as "correct" isn't self-evident.
-It depends on your business stage, your users, your risk tolerance, your system's history.
+But someone has to decide what the eval is even measuring.
+What counts as "correct" depends on your business stage, your users, your risk tolerance, your system's history.
 An eval that made sense six months ago might be measuring the wrong thing today.
-And a judge that's never been calibrated to your context will produce confident, consistent, wrong answers.
+A judge never calibrated to your context will produce confident, consistent, wrong answers.

 Reviewing is deciding

-Code review becoming a central aspect of software development highlights something that was true even before LLMs: building reliable systems for real people is fundamentally an act of judgment, not just execution.
+Now, more than ever: building reliable systems for real people is fundamentally an act of decision taking, not just execution.

 The best developers aren't just technically sharp.
 They're the ones who understand the translation: from business goals to understanding the users to system design to implementation details, and back again.
 They're the ones who notice when something is drifting out of coherence with where the product is headed.
 They're the ones who ask the uncomfortable question before the uncomfortable consequence.